22i/minecraft-voxel-blender-models/README.md

 - there should be armature click on the eye icon to hide the bones
 - switch to UV editing view in the upper top menu bar
 - have the same view over the mob in blender and minecraft to see if anything is off

+### Exporting is complex and best be automated so if you know blender scripting post [here](https://github.com/22i/minecraft-voxel-blender-models/issues/2)

 ## Exporting 180 degress rotated